Skip to Content

 Water your plants

-Watering your jade plants is crucial in growing healthy plants but how frequently you carry out the exercise depends on the amount of sunlight that the plant is exposed to.
+Watering your jade plants is crucial in growing healthy plants, but how frequently you exercise depends on how much sunlight the plant is exposed to.
 If your plant is under indirect sunlight, watering should be less frequent.

 Fertilize your plant

-When jade plants are subjected to low-light conditions, they need enough food for proper growth, fertilizing.
-However, fertilizer should be applied at the right time, depending on the plant’s needs.
+When jade plants are subjected to low-light conditions, they need enough food for proper growth, and fertilizing.
+However, fertilizer should be applied immediately, depending on the plant’s needs.

 For starters, young plants require fertilizer that has less nitrogen.
 If the plants have adequate access to sunlight, fertilizers are necessary throughout the growing season.